Osazee Aghatise

-Osazee Aghatise (born 12 November 2002) is a German professional footballer who plays as a midfielder for Derby County.
+Osazee Aghatise (born 12 November 2002) is a German professional footballer who plays as a midfielder for Regionalliga Nordost club Carl Zeiss Jena.

 Club career

-Osazee began playing football with Manchester United's academy where he stayed for 2 years, before moving to Manchester City's academy.
+Osazee began playing football with Manchester United's academy where he stayed for two years, before moving to Manchester City's academy.
 In 2018 he moved to Stoke City's youth side, and then to Derby County's U18s in 2019.
 He made his professional debut with Derby County on 6 November 2021, coming on as a late substitute in a 1–1 EFL Championship tie with Millwall.
+After making five first team appearances over three seasons, Aghatise was released by Derby County at the end of the 2022–23 season.

+On 15 September 2023, Hartlepool United announced that they had signed Aghatise.
+He left the club on 13 October 2023 following the expiration of his short-term contract.

+On 9 July 2025, Ashatise joined Regionalliga Nordost club Carl Zeiss Jena on a two-year deal following a successful trial period.

 Personal life

-He moved to England at the age of 7 where he spent the rest of his childhood.
+He moved to England at the age of seven where he spent the rest of his childhood.